KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/shadow_work_the_gateway_to_wholeness.md

 And your life reorganizes.

-## 3. Shadow Work and the Architecture of Your Book
+## Shadow Work and the Architecture of This Book

-In your cosmology, beloved author, the shadow has a precise role:
+In this cosmology, the shadow has a precise role:

 It is the density in which coherence becomes visible.